+(a) report to the board on workforce reward, incentives, and conditions, and support the board's monitoring of the alignment of company policies and practices with culture and strategy;

+(b) make whatever recommendations to the board it deems appropriate on any area within its remit where action or improvement is needed;

+(c) The Committee shall ensure that provisions regarding disclosure of information as set out in the UK Corporate Governance Code and The Companies (Directors' Remuneration Policy and Directors' Remuneration Report) Regulations 2019 are fulfilled and produce an annual report of the Company's remuneration policy and practices which will form part of the Company's Annual Report that is put to shareholders for approval at the Annual General Meeting.

-- (a) report to the board on workforce reward, incentives and conditions, and support the board's monitoring of the alignment of company policies and practices with culture and strategy; - (b) make whatever recommendations to the board it deems appropriate on any area within its remit where action or improvement is needed; - (c) ensure that provisions regarding the disclosure of information, including pensions, as set out in the Large and Medium-sized Companies and Groups (Accounts and Reports) Regulations 2008 (as amended) and the Code, are fulfilled; - (d) prepare a formal report for shareholders to be incorporated in the Company's annual report that shall include the matters referred to in paragraph 3.7 (a) and ensure that it is submitted for approval in accordance with paragraph 3.7(b) above;
+(d) prepare a formal report for shareholders to be incorporated in the Company's annual report that shall include the matters referred to in paragraph 3.7 (a) and ensure that it is submitted for approval in accordance with paragraph 3.7(b) above;

-- (e) If the Committee has appointed external remuneration advisers, the annual report on remuneration should identify such advisers and state whether they have any other connection with the Company and/or individual directors. - (f) ensure, through the chair of the board, that the Company maintains contact, and the Committee chair seeks engagement, as required, with the Company's major shareholders on significant matters related to the Committee's areas of responsibility; - (g) prepare and adopt a report on the Committee's work and activities for inclusion in the Company's annual report setting out: - (i) the number of meetings of the Committee and individual attendance by the members; and - (ii) the matters listed in Provision 41 of the Code, as set out in the appendix to these terms of reference, and other information recommended by the Code; and - (h) make publicly available the Committee's terms of reference by placing them on the Company's website.
+(e) If the Committee has appointed external remuneration advisers, the annual report on remuneration should identify such advisers and state whether they have any other connection with the Company and/or individual directors.

+(f) ensure, through the chair of the board, that the Company maintains contact, and the Committee chair seeks engagement, as required, with the Company's major shareholders on significant matters related to the Committee's areas of responsibility;

+(g) prepare and adopt a report on the Committee's work and activities for inclusion in the Company's annual report setting out:

+(i) the number of meetings of the Committee and individual attendance by the members; and

+(ii) the matters listed in Provision 41 of the Code, as set out in the appendix to these terms of reference, and other information recommended by the Code; and

+(h) make publicly available the Committee's terms of reference by placing them on the Company's website.